 What is Mỡ Hành?

-Traditionally, this delightful oil was made with lard, and many street vendors in Vietnam still follow this classic method, blending pork lard with crispy pork cracklings for a depth of flavor that’s simply divine.
+Traditionally, Mỡ Hành was made with pork lard, and many street vendors in Vietnam still use this classic method, mixing crispy pork cracklings into the lard for extra richness.

-Nowadays, many home cooks opt for vegetable oil (dầu ăn) instead, making it a quicker and more convenient choice while still capturing the essence of this tasty staple.
+Today, many home cooks use vegetable oil (dầu ăn) as a quicker, more convenient option, while still preserving the essential flavor of this tasty topping.

 Mo Hanh, or Vietnamese scallion oil.
 The vibrant green oil is made by infusing scallions in vegetable oil or pork lard, resulting in a flavorful and aromatic condiment.